oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 ## 3.1 OpenC2 Command Action Step

-> NOTE: Copied in the `openc2-http` command from the CACAO v2.0 spec as a
-> starting point

 The `openc2` command represents a command that is intended to be processed via an OpenC2 Consumer.
 The delivery of the command and specification of transfer mechanism and desired OpenC2 AP are handled by defining appropriate CACAO agents